 Price served for decades on the board of directors of the Los Angeles County Museum.

-His father was president of a company that made jelly-beans and jawbreakers as well as Price's Baking Powder, which was sold to Royal in 1890.
+His father was president of a company that made jelly-beans and jawbreakers as well as Price's Baking Powder, which was sold to Royal (1890).

-During breaks in the long filming The Song of Bernadette (1943), Price and former "Vicoria Regina" co-star George Macready opened an art gallery, which they called The Little Gallery.
+During breaks in the long filming The Song of Bernadette (1943), Price and former "Victoria Regina" co-star George Macready opened an art gallery, which they called The Little Gallery.

 In 1948, Price joined Fanny Brice, Edward G. Robinson, and other art lovers to open his museum in Hollywood called the Modern Institute of Art.
 It closed within two years because of lack of funds.